 When to Hire a Chief Financial Officer

-CFOs work beyond strict limits by taking part in all business decisions and advocating for the best financial interests of the organization.
+Chief financial officers (CFOs) work beyond strict limits by taking part in all business decisions and advocating for the best financial interests of the organization.
 As any seasoned entrepreneur or business owner knows, strict financial assessments are but one of a successful company's business goals.
 Initiatives that yield strong profits could easily weaken the company with customers who don't like paying high prices for inferior products or loyal clients who place greater value on a company's goals, principles, environmental commitment or operating techniques.

 The best CFOs assess not only the costs of doing business but also the risks and threats that any enterprise might generate.
-As high-ranking corporate officers, CFOs work with owners, boards of directors, senior management and other key stakeholders and play critical roles in research and development, company oversight, regulatory compliance and day-to-day operations.
+As high-ranking corporate officers, CFOs work with owners, boards of directors, senior management and other key stakeholders and play critical roles in research and development, company oversight, regulatory compliance, and day-to-day operations.
 Other CFO duties include:

 - Steering a company through mergers, acquisitions, public offerings and changes in business structure and operations